 - = $ 2,950

-- A cost that the company incurs during a period to avail the services provided by the public utility companies is known as the Utilities Expenses.
+- A cost that the company incurs during a period to avail of the services provided by the public utility companies is known as the Utilities Expenses.

-- All the costs that a company incurs on the utilities expense related to its manufacturing operations are considered part of the total factory overheadFactory OverheadFactory Overhead, also called Factory Burden, is the total of all the indirect expenses related to the production of goods such as Quality Assurance Salaries, Factory Rent, & Factory Building Insurance etc. of the company.
-These costs are then allocated based on the total number of units produced during the period in which such expenses incurred.
+- All the costs that a company incurs on the utility expense related to its manufacturing operations are considered part of the total factory overheadFactory OverheadFactory Overhead, also called Factory Burden, is the total of all the indirect expenses related to the production of goods such as Quality Assurance Salaries, Factory Rent, & Factory Building Insurance etc. of the company.
+These costs are then allocated based on the total number of units produced during the period in which such expenses are incurred.
 Now, these will be considered as part of the closing inventoryClosing InventoryClosing stock or inventory is the amount that a company still has on its hand at the end of a financial period.
 It may include products getting processed or are produced but not sold.
-Raw materials, work in progress, and final goods are all included on a broad level. of the period against those goods which are produced during the year but not sold in that year and thus will not be charged as an expense in that period.
+Raw materials, work in progress, and final goods are all included on a broad level. against those goods produced during the year but not sold in that year and thus will not be charged as an expense in that period.

 - It is generally the policy of the utility companies to take some amount as the deposit from the customer at the beginning of the period when the customer starts taking the facility from the utility companies.
 This deposit will be recorded as an asset by the company on its balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
-It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. and not charged as an expense because such a deposit will be given back when the company stops availing the facility.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. and not charged as an expense because such a deposit will be returned when the company stops availing of the facility.